1iveowl/WebsocketClientLite.PCL/README.md

 - Previously the library on accepted the `ws` and `wss` scheme.
 Now also `http` and `https` is supported.
 To further extend supported scheme override the `IsSecureConnectionScheme` method of the `MessageWebSocketRx` class.

 ## New in version 6.3
-- Fixed bug related to connecting to IPv6 enpoints.
+- Fixed bug related to connecting to IPv6 endpoints.
 - Updated System.Reactive to v5.0.0.
 - Successfully tested with .NET 5.0.
 - Updated Readme.